 If awarded funds, your agency must maintain the currency of your information in the SAM until you submit the final financial report required under this award or receive the final payment, whichever is later.
 This requires that you review and update the information at least annually after the initial registration, and more frequently if required by changes in your information or another award term.

-To review the System for Award Management and Universal Identifier Award Term, please see appendix D on page 67 of this guide.
+To review the System for Award Management and Universal Identifier Award Term, please see the appendices of this guide.